GuilleMunoz/AES/README.md

 ```
 When encrypting a file, if number of bytes in the file is not a multiple of 16, it adds (16 - nbytes mod 16) ASCII character 0 (<NULL>) at the end of the file.

+## Performance

+It manages to encrypt the first part of *Don Quixote* (more than one million bytes) in just 0.094 seconds and decrypts it in 0.65.
+This difference is due to the fact that InvMixColumns is much slower than MixColumns.